-- 1 to the [attorney general]; - 2 (B) the charity's receipt of the [attorney general]'s consent in writing to a - 3 proposed transfer; or - 4 (C) the charity's receipt of written notice that the [attorney general] will - 5 take no action regarding the transfer. - 6 (6) If, not later than [20] days after the charity has delivered a notice required by - 7 this subsection to the [attorney general], the [attorney general] objects to a plan of dissolution, - 8 termination, disposition of asserts, or merger in a writing delivered to the charity, the transfer - 9 may not proceed until the [attorney general] consents in writing or the charity obtains approval - of the [court]. - 11 (7) When substantially all of the assets of the charity have been transferred - 12 pursuant to a plan of dissolution, termination, disposition of assets, or merger, the charity shall - deliver to the [attorney general] a list of the names and addresses of each person, other than a - creditor, to which the assets were transferred.
-The list must include a description of the assets - 15 each transferee received. - 16 (d) If a probate estate involves, or may involve, the distribution of property totaling at - least \$[25,000] to one or more covered charities, or cause the creation of one or more covered - charities, the [personal representative] at the time the will is admitted to probate shall deliver to - 19 the [attorney general] a true copy of the will. - 20 (e) If a revocable trust becomes irrevocable because of the settlor's death and if the - 21 distribution under the trust involves, or may involve, distribution of property totaling at least - \$\[\\$[25,000] \] to one or more covered charities or cause the creation of one or more covered - charities, the trustee, not later than [30] days after the date of the settlor's death, shall deliver to
+1 (B(2)) the charity's person's receipt of the [attorney general]'s consent in 2 writing to a proposed transfer; or 3 (C(3)) the eharity's person's receipt of written notice that the [attorney 4 general] will take no action regarding the transfer.
+5 (6) If, not later than [20] days after the charity has delivered a notice required by 6 this subsection to the [attorney general], the [attorney general] objects to a plan of dissolution, 7 termination, disposition of asserts, or merger in a writing delivered to the charity, the transfer 8 may not proceed until the [attorney general] consents in writing or the charity obtains approval 9 of the [court].
+10 (7) When substantially all of the assets of the charity have been transferred 11 pursuant to a plan of dissolution, termination, disposition of assets, or merger, the charity shall 12 deliver to the [attorney general] a list of the names and addresses of each person, other than a 13 creditor, to which the assets were transferred.
+The list must include a description of the assets 14 each transferee received.
+15 (d(c) If a probate estate opened in this state involves, or may involve, the distribution of 16 property totaling at least \$[25,000] to one or more covered charities, or cause the creation of one 17 or more covered charities to a person holding or authorized to hold charitable assets, unless the 18 person authorized to hold charitable assets will distribute the assets to a specified charity, the 19 [personal representative] at the time the will is admitted to probate], not later than [30] days after 20 the date of the [personal representative's] appointment, shall deliver to the [attorney general] a 21 true copy of the will.
+22 (ed) If a revocable trust administered in this state becomes irrevocable because of the 23 settlor's death and if the distribution under the trust involves, or may involve, distribution of